 Collaboration is key to free photoshoots

 Ask your model if they have any suggestions or input.
 Neither of you is getting paid, so this needs to be a collaboration.
 Plus, they might have a great idea you never thought of.

 Step 3 – book experienced models for photoshoots

 The great advantage of photographing an experienced model is that the shoot flows quickly.
 You spend less time directing and more time getting the shots, so you end up with more variety.

 Do experienced models work for free?

 Many experienced models will work on a TF or test basis, so you don’t necessarily have to pay.
-If you can show a good portfolio and have an interesting idea for a shoot that will provide them with photos to boost their portfolio, an experienced model might happily work with you for free.
+If you can show a good portfolio and have an interesting idea for a shoot that’ll provide them with photos to boost their portfolio, an experienced model might happily work with you for free.

 It all depends on what you both want from the shoot.

 How to work with experienced models

 The process is no different from when you book inexperienced, free models to ensure a successful photoshoot:

 By the time models have built up some experience, they’ve all had to deal with their fair share of MWACs, and they can spot them a mile off.
 Or they should be able to.
 So if you don’t present yourself in a professional and trustworthy manner, there’s no way they’ll agree to a photoshoot with you.

 MWAC stands for Man With A Camera and while this term is derogatory, and not at all representative of the vast majority of photographers, it’s a lot nicer than the intention of some supposed “photographers” who are simply predators using a camera to get a model (male or female) on their own.

-It’s unfortunate, but remember that any photographer approaching a model is a potential MWAC to them.
+It’s unfortunate, but remember that any photographer, male or female, approaching a model is a potential MWAC to them.

 Booking different types of models